 - Create the signing certificate and provisioning profile on the Apple Developer portal.
 Download them both to your Mac.

 - Manually select a profile from the Team Name list. iOS Gateway automatically shows all profiles saved in the default location.
 Select the one you want to use, then select a Sign Identity from the drop-down list.
 Note: The default profile location is ~/Library/MobileDevice/Provisioning Profiles.

-You also need to ensure that your testing devices are prepared for development use.
-You can find this information as well as installation instructions in Setting Up iOS Testing.
+Your testing devices must be prepared for development use.
+You can find this information, as well as installation instructions, in Setting Up iOS Testing.